Job Opportunity: Development Manager

 Fee: £1.000 per month

-International applications are welcome, however due to current government restrictions, the candidate will preferably be based in London and able to work remotely with set online and in-person work meetings.
+The candidate will preferably be based in London and be able to work remotely with set online and in-person work meetings.

 To apply, send a CV and covering letter, with 2 references, at firstname.lastname@example.org, mentioning: ‘Development Manager’ in the email subject.